 Preparing your pine needles for eating:

 For pine-infused honey, simply cut little clusters of the most tender leaves from the growing tips of the branches.
 Sometimes known as pine shoots.
 Rinse them well in cold water to remove any house dust and bits of leftover tinsel.
 Pat dry thoroughly.
 If you are cutting from a live potted tree that you intend to keep for next year, don’t cut the end shoots off all the branches, as this will damage future growth.

 Here are 8 different ways you can eat your Christmas Tree this Christmas!

-1. Make some Pine Honey – Stir into organic honey in a sterilised jar.
-Seal and leave for at least a month before using, to allow the flavour to infuse.
+1. Make some Pine Honey – Stir into organic honey, which you can easily order from Leahy Bee Keeping, in a sterilised jar.
+Seal and leave for at least one month before using, to allow the flavour to infuse.

 5. Infuse your roast chicken with the scent of Christmas – Use fresh pine sprigs to stuff the cavity of a free-range chicken, with a halved onion and an apple.
 This will infuse flavour in chicken juices for the gravy.

 6. Add Pine to Your Bread – Breadmakers can use chopped soft-leaved pine needles to sprinkle over bread with crunchy sea salt before baking.